Catalyst 2015: January 16th - 18th

 “Thanks to all who attended Catalyst 2015 and made it such an impactful experience!
 Information regarding follow-up meeting(s) or focus groups will come soon." ~Jeremy Davis

 Do you like discussing topics regarding social issues?
-Do you want to explore topics such as multiculturalism, power and privilege, and race?
+Do you want to explore topics such as difference, power and privilege, and multiple identities?
 Do you want to create change on campus?
 Then Catalyst is for you!